Skip to main content

 Consequences for non-compliance with the CAP/BCAP Codes?

-If the ASA upholds a complaint, not only will that damage your reputation credibility with customers, the materials containing the claim would need to be removed (or amended to ensure compliance).
+If the ASA upholds a complaint, not only will that damage your reputation credibility with customers, the assets containing the claim would need to be removed (or amended to ensure compliance).

 Pepsi Lipton Ice Tea (January 2022)